kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 * for LimitRanger TBD.

 Kubelet:
-* support in-place resource management,
+* support in-place resource resize,
-* set PodStatus ResourcesAllocated for Containers on placing the Pod on Node.
+* set Pod's ContainerStatus.ResourcesAllocated for Containers on placing the Pod on Node,
 * change UpdateContainerResources CRI API so that it works for both Linux and Windows.

 Scheduler:
-* determine if in-place resize is possible, updates its cache depending on resizing outcome.
-* updates its cache based on resizing action by Kubelet.
+* update its cache to use max(ResourceRequirements, ResourcesAllocated),
+* aid resize by evicting lower priority Pods on the Node.

 Controllers:
 * propagate Template resources update to running Pod instances.
-* initiate resource update retries or reschedule Pod (controlled by policy) that failed resize.

 Other components:
 * check how the change of meaning of resource requests influence other kubernetes components.